List of Dexter characters: Joe Driscoll

 Joseph "Joe" Driscoll was the biological father of Dexter.
 His exact relationship with Laura Moser is not made clear, nor is it specified whether he fathered Brian Moser as well.
 Joe claimed he got his spider web tattoo on his right elbow while serving in the Vietnam War, but Dexter notes it is actually a prison tattoo.
 When Laura was exposed and murdered for being involved with the police in their attempts to bring a drug cartel to justice, Joe went underground and resettled in Dade City, Florida working as an insurance adjuster.
 This was why "Joe" adopted an alias; his real name remains unknown.
 Dexter does not know or remember anything about Joe until he sees his tattoo on his corpse.
 He later finds out he is an expert bowler and recovered from his drug abuse.

 Harry Morgan, Dexter's adopted father, was able to track Joe down, and convinced him to give a transfusion of his rare blood when Dexter was injured in an accident and needed surgery.
 Joe then received a handmade thank-you card which he kept for the rest of his life and Dexter find after his death.
 His will named Dexter as executor and sole heir.

 Joe met his death at the age of 60, when Brian (now the Ice Truck Killer and going under the alias of "Rudy Cooper"), who knew it was the best way to reconnect with his long-lost brother, tracked Joe down and got access to his house while posing as a cable repairman.
 Brian was able to slip Joe a sedative, and then injected him with insulin, causing Joe to have a seizure and die of cardiac arrest.

 When Dexter, Rita, Debra (Dexter's adoptive sister) and "Rudy" came to sort out Joe's house, Dexter took blood samples of himself and Joe and sent them to Vince Masuka to perform a DNA test, which came back as a match.
 Dexter suspected that Joe's apparent heart attack was actually murder.
 However, the body was cremated before Dexter could obtain proof, and thus he never found out what "Rudy" had done.
 Rudy and Dexter stole Joe's ashes and scattered them at Joe's local bowling alley.

 Joe and Dexter, when compared, are shown to have great physical resemblance, and Dexter also inherited his father's bowling skill.

+In Dexter: Original Sin, Joe is seen 1991 refusing to cooperate with Harry's operation to take down Hector Estrada.
+After Laura's murder, the state turns to Joe who has no interest in taking in Brian and Dexter.